Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Abstract

 \section{Abstract}

-Continual learning (CL) is an important technique to allow artificial neural networks to work in open environments.
-CL enables a system to learn new tasks without severe interference to its performance on old tasks, i.e., overcome the problems of catastrophic forgetting.
-In joint learning, it is well known that the out-of-distribution (OOD) problem caused by intentional attacks or environmental perturbations will severely impair the ability of networks to generalize.
-In this work, we reported a special form of catastrophic forgetting raised by the OOD problem in continual learning settings, and we named it out-of-distribution forgetting (OODF).
-In continual image classification tasks, we found that for a given category, introducing an intra-class distribution shift significantly impaired the recognition accuracy of CL methods for that category during subsequent learning.
-Interestingly, this phenomenon is special for CL as the same level of distribution shift had only negligible effects in the joint learning scenario.
-We verified that CL methods without dedicating subnetworks for individual tasks are all vulnerable to OODF.
-Moreover, OODF does not depend on any specific way of shifting the distribution, suggesting it is a risk for CL in a wide range of circumstances.
+Continual learning (CL) is a key technique enabling neural networks to acquire new tasks while retaining efficiency in previous ones.
+Standard CL tests revisit old tasks after learning, assuming stable data distribution, which is often impractical.
+Meanwhile, it is well known that the out-of-distribution (OOD) problem will severely impair the ability of networks to generalize.
+Rare research considered the influence of CL on the generalizing ability of neural networks.
+Our research highlights a special form of catastrophic forgetting raised by the OOD problem in CL settings.
+Through continual image classification experiments, we discovered that: introducing a tiny intra-class distribution shift within a specific category significantly impairs the recognition accuracy of many CL methods.
+We named it out-of-distribution forgetting (OODF).
+Moreover, the performance degradation caused by OODF is special for CL, as the same level of distribution shift had only negligible effects in the joint learning scenario.
+We verified that most CL strategies except for parameter isolation ones are vulnerable to OODF.
 Taken together, our work identified an under-attended risk during CL, highlighting the importance of developing approaches that can overcome OODF.
+Code available: \url{https://github.com/Hiroid/OODF}